johnpooch/diplomacy/README.md

 ### Test Coverage

-To see test coverage, run `coverage run manage.py test` from within the container.
+To generate a test coverage report test coverage, run `coverage run manage.py test` from within the container.
+Then run `coverage report` to see the results.